alphagov/paas-tech-docs/source/documentation/deploying_services/route_services.md

 In the following example we will add a route service to provide basic HTTP authentication to the bound routes.
 This can be used to restrict access to a beta application.

 An example of such a route service application code can be found in [cf basic auth route service](https://github.com/alext/cf_basic_auth_route_service) [external link].
-Please note this is a proof-of-concept and is *not intended to run in production*.
+Please note this is a proof-of-concept and is not intended to run in production.

 We will deploy it as an application in the platform itself.
 Then we will bind this route service to a deployed application called `myapp`, accessible via https://myapp.cloudapps.digital.